 Qu.
-Requirement Mark 32 What impressions do you get of Piper's house?
-Give two impressions, using evidence from the text to support your answer.
-Content domain: 2d - make inferences from the text / explain and justify inferences with evidence from the text Acceptable points (impressions) Likely evidence 1. it is rickety / old there are widening cracks in the planks in the ceiling 2. it is small / tiny she wishes she had a bigger work space she has to eat at the same table that she works at 3. it is warm / cosy there is a fire / stove comfortable nest 4. it is untidy / cluttered Piston rings, bolts, and cylinders littered its surface 5. it is old fashioned no electricity / kerosene lamps / cast-iron stove 6. it is isolated it is situated among fields to go outside and watch the fields 7. it is safe the storm coming outside is dangerous Award 3 marks for two acceptable points, at least one with evidence.
-Award 2 marks for either two acceptable points, or one acceptable point with evidence.
-Award 1 mark for one acceptable point.
+Requirement Mark 32 What impressions do you ge et of Piper's house?
+Up to Give two impressions, using your answer. g evidence from the text to support 3m Content domain: 2d - make inferences from the text / explain and justify inferences with evidence from the text Acceptable points (impressions) Likely evidence 1. it is rickety / old there are widening cracks in the planks in the ceiling 2. it is small / tiny she wishes she had a bigger work spaceshe has to eat at the same table that she works at 3. it is warm / cosy there is a fire / stove comfortable nest 4. it is untidy / cluttered Piston rings, bolts, and cylinders littered its surface 5. it is old fashioned no electricity / kerosene lamps / cast-iron stove 6. it is isolated it is situated among fields to go outside and watch the fields 7. it is safe the storm coming outside is dangerous